lvpp/sigma/README.md

 you can can **process** your own molecules.

-Just **clone** or [download](https://github.com/lvpp/sigma/archive/master.zip) this repository and then please check either the [GAMESS](https://github.com/lvpp/sigma/tree/master/GAMESS) or the [MOPAC](https://github.com/lvpp/sigma/tree/master/MOPAC) folders for instructions on how to process your own molecules.
+Just **clone** or [download](https://github.com/lvpp/sigma/archive/master.zip) this repository and then please check either the [cosmo folder](https://github.com/lvpp/sigma/tree/master/cosmo) for instructions on how to process your own molecules.

-Our instructions are for Ubuntu Linux 16.04 or superior.
-They probably should also work on other similar systems.
+Our instructions are for Ubuntu Linux 24.04 or superior.
+They should also work on other similar systems.

 ## License